 Turn off the fountain and drain the water basin completely.
 Clean the fountain, including the water feed hose and the drainage system.
-Clean fountain pumps using a mixture of two cups vinegar with a gallon of water.
+Clean fountain pumps using a mixture of 2 cups of vinegar with a gallon of water.
 Remove dirt and debris from the pump, then soak the pump in the vinegar mixture, running the pump for 30 minutes.

-Examine the fountain for any breaks, cracks or holes.
+Examine the fountain for any breaks, cracks, or holes.